 5. Advanced Contrast.
 A rather useful tool if you need a broader range of contrast settings.

 You can adjust the Highlights, Midtones, and Shadows, with each section having “amount” and “balance” sliders.
 You don’t have to make drastic adjustments here.
 Changing the value by 20 will already provide a noticeable result.

 6. Curves.
 This feature enables you to color correct your photographs with more accuracy.
-It has 4 main colors: white, red, green, and blue.
+It has four main colors: white, red, green, and blue.

 I worked on the red color for a bit and made the image more vibrant and bright.
 The only thing I didn’t like about this tool is that it works with a delay and freezes up from time to time.